stormchasertech/obwx/README.md

 do not take these criticisms as something that needs to be addressed per se.
 That is where the weewx developers, folks like Belchertown developers, and myself come into play!

-#### Secondary Goals
-This is my first coding project and it has been an extremely fun and challenging journey.
-From learning linux, javascript, and a touch of python ... this project continues to enhanced my skill set which I can apply to my other personal and professional projects.
-I need to mention the Belchertown skin as I have used that extension as a learning platform and it provided lots of insperation for this project.
-Thanks!!

 ### Example
-As an example, my current OBwx display is using a 14" portable monitor with a raspberry pi zero wireless providing the CPU power to run the display.
+As an example, my current OBWX display is using a 14" portable monitor with a raspberry pi zero wireless providing the CPU power to run the display.
 I will add some screenshots/pictures soon.

 It also displays nicely on laptops, and is built using Bootstrap 5 to provide cell phone / tablet functionality.

 ### Status
-OBwx has changed in scope a few times during its implementation, firstly as an add-on to the Belchertown skin, and now as its own stand-alone extention to weewx.
+OBWX has changed in scope a few times during its implementation, firstly as a personal (unpublished) add-on to the Belchertown skin, and now as its own stand-alone extention to weewx.
-OBwx is still in development, and will eventually have a release version.
+OBWX is still in development, and will eventually have a release version.
 Current work includes:

 1) Changing css based graphics to HTML5 Canvas drawings and animation